Lankly/Golf-3/README.md

 - [ ] Flag Movement
   - [ ] Up and Down with Ball
   - [ ] Waving in wind
+- [ ] Out Of Bounds check
+  - [ ] Allow player to "play it where it lies"?
 - [ ] Multiplayer **Priority**
   - [ ] Local Multiplayer **Priority**
     - [ ] Multiple balls being switched between **Priority**